Host diversity and adaptive vector feeding preferences shape disease burden in vector-borne diseases: Discussion

-Recent studies have found functions of vector preference and transmission ratio to predict amplification and dilution effects in the presence of multiple hosts \cite{Miller,chen2022host}.
-Moreover, these conditions are established on the basis of whether species richness increases or decreases $R_0$ and fail to address its effects on prevalence among a particular species.
-Our findings indicate that depending on the value $R_{0c}$, increasing vector preference towards $h2$ can trigger a resurgence of VBD prevalence in $h1$, $y_1^*$.
-Such behavior is observed from Figure \ref{fig4}(a)-(b).
-That is when $R_{0c}$ is near 1 and $\alpha_v$ is decreasing below $\alpha_{vc}$ then $y_1^*$ increases and attains a maximum at some point in $(0,\alpha_{vc})$.
-This suggests that protecting humans ($h1$) can concentrate bites on surrounding unprotected hosts and result in increased infections.
-Our result agrees with the fact that when $R_{0c}$ is low the abundance of $h2$ can cause amplification of infected cases \cite{levine2017avian}.
-Moreover, our results also indicate that the introduction of secondary hosts like livestock in the presence of vectors that show moderate preference can increase the transmission of VBD.
-Such a outcome has been witnessed for Malaria, \cite{mwalugelo2024livestock}.
-Hence, conducting a complete evaluation of factors, such as host recovery rate, transmission efficiency, and vector feeding behavior is advised before implementing the intervention strategy to divert vector preference for its effectiveness in controlling VBD.
-Our model simulations showed a decline in prevalence among $h_1$, while prevalence in $h_2$ and the vector increased, as shown in Figure \ref{fig7}(f).
-Hence our approach also offers a framework to evaluate the effectiveness of implementing interventions such as ITN and vector repellents for abating prevalence among $h1$ in the presence of $h2$.
+Our findings indicate that when $R_{0c}$ is near 1 and $\alpha_v$ is decreasing below $\alpha_{vc}$ then $y_1^*$ increases and attains a maximum at some point in $(0,\alpha_{vc})$.
+This suggests that protecting humans ($h1$) can concentrate bites on surrounding unprotected hosts and result in increased infections when $R_{0c}$ is low.
+This is because in such a case, the abundance of $h2$ can cause amplification of infected cases \cite{levine2017avian}.
+Moreover, our results also indicate that the introduction of secondary hosts like livestock in the presence of vectors that show moderate preference towards $h2$ can increase the transmission of VBD.
+These findings suggest that interventions designed to redirect vector feeding should be evaluated in the context of host competence, recovery rates, and vector behavior, as their epidemiological consequences may differ across systems.
+Our model simulations showed a decline in prevalence among $h1$, while prevalence in $h2$ and the vector increased.
+Hence, our approach also offers a framework to evaluate the effectiveness of implementing interventions such as ITN and vector repellents for abating prevalence among $h1$ in the presence of $h2$.